jedld/pretentious/README.md

 end
 ```

+Inside a Ddt.spec_for(...) block.
+Just write boring code that calls the methods of your class like
-wrap them inside a Ddt.spec_for(...) block.
-Specify the classes that you want to test:
+how you'd normally use them.
+Finally Specify the classes that you want to test:

 ```ruby
 class Fibonacci